-An excellent option for when you want to get some good food late on, Lardo is an easy choice for a last minute date night or catching up with a couple of mates.
-It’s primarily a pizza place, but there are salads and specials are also good too.
-If you want to spend less than 20 quid in a buzzy but intimate atmosphere, then this is a very reliable choice.
-It gets pretty busy for both brunch and dinner so it’s best to book unless, like us, you head there later on.
+An excellent option for when you want to get some good food late on, Lardo is an easy choice for a last-minute date night or catching up with a couple of mates.
+It’s primarily a pizza place, but there are salads and specials that are good too.
+If you want to spend less than twenty quid in a buzzy but intimate atmosphere, then this is a very reliable choice.
+It gets pretty busy for both brunch and dinner so it’s best to book unless you head there later on.

-One of the trailblazers of small plates eating with their original Exmouth Market location, Morito has continued doing what they do best at the Hoxton end of the Hackney Road.
-If you don’t know Morito, then get to know it.
-If you do know Morito, then you obviously don’t mind us talking about it.
-This is one of our favourite places to eat in London: the tapas approach means that you can keep going if you aren’t satisfied, but if like us you find it all to be a bit tempting and have anxiety regarding going hungry, then you’ll be fine.
-The menu switches about but it’s hard to go wrong.
+One of the trailblazers of small plates eating with their original Exmouth Market location, Morito has continued doing what they do best on the Hackney Road.
+It’s one of our favourite places to eat in London: the tapas approach means that you can keep going if you aren’t satisfied, or just have a few bits and bobs.
+The menu changes, but it’s hard to go wrong.
 Roast quail, seafood rice, any croquette and cheese fritters are favourites.
 Oh, and roast cauliflower salad.
-But you’ll be happy whatever.
-Room-wise, sitting at the counter is perfect for a couple, or bring the parents if you want to modestly impress them.
+You’ll be happy whatever.
+Room-wise, sitting at the counter is perfect for a couple, or bring any friends or family you want to modestly impress.

 A daytime butchers and nighttime restaurant, H&S is a good little place if you get a hankering for a bit of meat.
-It’s a very nice atmosphere, thanks to the fact you’re all sharing one big marble island, and there are artfully hanged bits of meat here and there.
+It’s a very nice atmosphere, thanks to the fact you’re all sharing one big marble island, and there are artfully hung bits of meat here and there.
 Maybe less so the latter but it’s fun.
 The menu is brief: starters, meat, sides.
 The main attraction is very nice but there isn’t too much going on otherwise.
-It’s a good place for a catch-up with friends, unless they’re vegetarian.
+That said, it’s a good place for a catch-up with friends, unless they’re vegetarian.

 The definition of a gastropub has broadened in the last couple of decades.
-What was initially defined by lamb shank and creamy mash has grown into something else.
-This something are pubs that get given Michelin stars - ones where you’ve got more chance of getting a celeriac crisp than a salt and vinegar one.
+What was initially defined by lamb shank and creamy mash has grown into something else where you’ve got more chance of getting a celeriac crisp than a salt and vinegar one.
 It’s hard to say whether these are really pubs.
 Actually it isn’t.
 They’re not.
-The Marksman is part of the this pub not pub thing.
+The Marksman is part of the this pub-not-pub thing.
 Whatever it is, it makes some seriously delicious food.
 This is classic British grub done good.
 Enormous pies to share, crispy skin duck breast, brown butter tarts.
 This is a restaurant that looks like a pub and we are very into it.